A Queenstown Autumn in Lockdown

 Around this time of year, Queenstown puts on a show that sends photographers and artists into a flap.
 It’s autumn and throughout the district leaves are changing colour and turning the hillsides an implausible array of orange, brown, yellow and gold.
 It’s breathtakingly beautiful and it doesn’t last for long.
+But this year, for most of us, autumn will be experienced from the back yards of our homes as we #StayAtHome.
+So, for those of you who are fortunate enough that places like Lake Hayes and Arrowtown are within your bubble, enjoy this beautiful season as you exercise amongst its stunning surrounds, and for those of you thinking of visiting #Later, then read on, and be inspired!

 One of the easiest places to spot nature’s incredible show is around Arrowtown.
 The deciduous trees that flank the hills put on a spectacular final flourish of colour before dropping their leaves for the chilly winter ahead.